Oops! Something went wrong while submitting the form

 In the state of Oklahoma, the age of consent is determined by the age difference between the two parties and is limited by a minimum age.

 For example, a state may set a minimum age of consent at 14, but limit consent to partners who are within 3 years of their age.
 This would allow a 16-year-old to lawfully have sex with a 14-year-old, but make it criminal for an 18-year-old to have sex with the same 14-year-old.

 In Oklahoma, the age of consent is 16, and the law recognizes an age differential of two years.
 This means that no person can be convicted of rape or rape by instrumentation with anyone over the age of 14, with that person’s consent, unless the defendant was older than 18 at the time the sexual act occurred.
 Though statutory rape is a strict liability crime which does not require the prosecutor to prove that an assault occurred, it is still classified as rape under the Oklahoma penal code.

-Statutory rape is prosecuted under Oklahoma’s rape and sex crimes laws.
-Penalties for statutory rape depend on the ages of the defendant and victim, and the conduct that occurred.
-For example, first-degree rape includes consensual sex between a minor who is younger than 14 and a defendant who is 18 years or older.
-First-degree rape carries a penalty of at least five years (and up to life) in prison.
-Second-degree rape includes consensual sex between a minor who is 14 or 15, and a defendant who is older than 18.
-Penalties include at least one year (and up to 15 years) in prison.
+For example, charges of second-degree rape would result from consensual sex between a minor who is 14 or 15, and a defendant who is older than 18.
+Penalties for second degree rape include at least one year (and up to 15 years) in prison.
 In addition to incarceration, State law requires people convicted of certain sex crimes (including some instances of statutory rape) to register as sex offenders.